2021 Call for proposals

 Information Science (IS) has experienced explosive growth in its undergraduate enrollments over the last several years.
-With a 2019 Active Learning Initiative grant, the department will reimagine how to facilitate student learning in some of its largest and fastest growing courses.
-Six faculty members have committed to using innovative active learning techniques drawn from a variety of disciplines to transform six courses central to the IS curriculum over the next three years.
-These faculty plan to incorporate activities in and out of the classroom and to develop peer-programming and live-coding collaborations, interactive case studies, and group data visualization projects with the help of two teaching innovation postdoctoral fellows.
-A particular focus of this project is how to implement collaborative classwork and peer feedback with increasingly large class sizes.
-The planned changes will impact over 1,500 students enrolled in these courses.
+With a 2019 Active Learning Initiative grant, the department has been reimagining the way it facilitates student learning in some of its largest and fastest growing courses.
+Six faculty members have committed to using innovative active learning techniques drawn from a variety of disciplines to transform six courses central to their curriculum over a three-year period.
+These faculty have been incorporating activities in and out of the classroom, as well as developing peer-programming activities, live-coding collaborations, interactive case studies, and group data visualization projects with the help of two postdoctoral fellows.
+Finding ways to implement collaborative classwork and peer feedback in large classes has been a particular focus of this project.
+When fully implemented, the changes will impact over 1,500 students.

 The Mathematics Department began its involvement with the Active Learning Initiative in 2017 when it received a three-year grant to transform two introductory calculus courses and a proofs course.
 Together, these courses (supported by approximately 20 faculty, lecturers, and graduate students) serve over 900 students a year.
-They hired a lecturer to help transform the classes and develop a training program to introduce instructors to the new teaching methods.
-Students in Calculus I (Math 1110) now use much of their class time to work on problems either alone or in groups while their instructor provides guidance.
-Math 1106, recently renamed, “Modeling with Calculus for the Life Sciences,” has been tailored even further to a biology-centric audience.
+An ALI-funded lecturer helped to transform the classes and develop a training program to introduce instructors to the new teaching methods.
+Students in Calculus I (Math 1110) now use much of their class time to work on problems alone and in groups while their instructor provides guidance.
+Math 1106, “Modeling with Calculus for the Life Sciences,” has been tailored even further to a biology-centric audience.
 Students spend time in class modeling dynamical systems in the life sciences and working with their peers to solve problems.
-With its 2019 Active Learning Initiative grant, Math will significantly advance its work by transforming two linear algebra courses that provide foundational math knowledge for many fields and impact over 400 students a year.
-The redesigned courses will target improving students’ conceptual understanding as well as their ability to model real-life situations.
+With its 2019 Active Learning Initiative grant, Math is significantly advancing its work by transforming two linear algebra courses which provide foundational math knowledge for numerous fields and impact over 400 students a year.
+Course changes are directed at improving students’ conceptual understanding as well as their ability to model real-life situations.